aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

 and have `Distribution` directly extend `Resource`.
 2. Related to the above, should the current (CloudFrontWebDistribution) construct be marked as "stable" to indicate we won't be making future updates to it?
 Any other suggestions on how we message the "v2" on the README to highlight the new option to customers?
+3. Any better patterns for associating the Origin with the Distribution than something like the proposed `_attachDistribution`?

 # Future Possibilities